LogsC/Wot_Dis/README.md

 # Wot_Dis

-This is a program designed to perform data analytics and more (TBD).
+This is a program designed to perform Discord message data analytics and more (TBD).
-As for now, this program runs an interactive Discord bot which can read and respond to commands and certain phrases.
+As for now, this program runs an interactive Discord bot which can read and respond to commands and certain phrases, read and breakdown the most recent 100 messages per channel per bootup, partition each line by word (punctuation included / NOT ignored), and insert each word with relevant data, into a MongoDB Atlas database.
+It can then retrieve relevant data as requested by the user via specific commands.

 TODO: use https://stackedit.io/app# for README.md

-TODO: extract messages from discord client, upload to MongoDB, perform data analytics upon user request

 Discord Messages Data Analysis: